-Export Expansion Grant (EEG) is a very vital incentive of the Federal Government of Nigeria required for the stimulation of export oriented activities that will lead to significant growth of the non-oil export sector.
-Having met the eligibility criteria and registered under the scheme by the Nigerian Export Promotion Council (NEPC), the Company is entitled to a rebate on export sales in as much as it can demonstrate that the proceeds of the related sales have been repatriated through an approved channels to the country within 300 days of such export sales.
+Export Expansion Grant (EEG) is a very vital incentive of the Federal Government of Nigeria required for the stimulation of export-oriented activities that will lead to significant growth of the non-oil export sector.
+Having met the eligibility criteria and registered under the scheme by the Nigerian Export Promotion Council (NEPC), the Company is entitled to a rebate on export sales in as much as it can demonstrate that the proceeds of the related sales have been repatriated through an approved channel to the country within 300 days of such export sales.

 The rebate is recognised as a credit to cost of sales and as a receivable from the Federal Government of Nigeria (i.e. EEG receivable).
-As at 31 March 2024, EEG receivable stood at N1.56 billion (31 December 2023: N1.00 billion) as disclosed in Note 16.
+As at 31 March 2025, EEG receivable stood at N2.78 billion (31 December 2024: N2.78 billion) as disclosed in Note 16.

-Though, EEG receivable have been outstanding for more than 1 year, no impairment charge have been recognised because they are regarded as sovereign debts.
-Moreover, Government have not communicated or indicated unwillingness to honour the obligations.
+Although EEG receivables have been outstanding for more than 1 year, no impairment charge has been recognised because they are regarded as sovereign debts.
+Moreover, Government has not communicated or indicated unwillingness to honour the obligations.
 Thus, the outstanding balances are classified as current assets accordingly.